kdnelson/Skippyzon/README.md

 ### My notes

-Add address to user login as required fields

 Add wait spinner on await middleware calls (add a temp pause till AWS services are attached) Add Jest with 1 unit test
 Add red slid after an item delete from cart